Early childhood education: Maria Montessori's approach

-Vygotsky’s socio-cultural learning theory
+Vygotsky's socio-cultural learning theory

 Russian psychologist Lev Vygotsky proposed a "socio-cultural learning theory" that emphasized the impact of social and cultural experiences on individual thinking and the development of mental processes.
-Vygotsky's theory emerged in the 1930s and is still discussed today as a means of improving and reforming educational practices.
+Vygotsky's theory emerged in the 1930s, and is still discussed today as a means of improving and reforming educational practices.

-In Vygotsky's theories of learning, he also postulated the theory of the zone of proximal development.
+Vygotsky also developed the theory of the zone of proximal development.
 This theory ties in with children building off prior knowledge and gaining new knowledge related to skills they already have.
-In the theory it describes how new knowledge or skills are taken in if they are not fully learned but are starting to emerge.
+It further describes how new knowledge or skills are taken in if they are not fully learned, but are starting to emerge.

 A teacher or older friend lends support to a child learning a skill, be it building a block castle, tying a shoe, or writing one's name.
 As the child becomes more capable of the steps of the activity, the adult or older child withdraws supports gradually, until the child is competent completing the process on his/her own.
 This is done within that activity's zone—the distance between where the child is, and where he potentially will be.
 In each zone of proximal development, they build on skills and grow by learning more skills in their proximal development range.
 They build on the skills by being guided by teachers and parents.
 They must build from where they are in their zone of proximal development.

 Vygotsky argued that since cognition occurs within a social context, our social experiences shape our ways of thinking about and interpreting the world.
 People such as parents, grandparents, and teachers play the roles of what Vygotsky described as knowledgeable and competent adults.
 Although Vygotsky predated social constructivists, he is commonly classified as one.
 Social constructivists believe that an individual's cognitive system is a resditional learning time.
 Vygotsky advocated that teachers facilitate rather than direct student learning.
 Teachers should provide a learning environment where students can explore and develop their learning without direct instruction.
-His approach calls for teachers to incorporate students’ needs and interests.
+His approach calls for teachers to incorporate students' needs and interests.
 It is important to do this because students' levels of interest and abilities will vary and there needs to be differentiation.